ku4umid3e/banner_maker/README.md

-A simple script to create banners for the site
+A simple script that crops the picture and places the text in the center